ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 1. **Code Debt** accrues when the implementation itself was done without paying attention to best practices, yielding code that's difficult to understand and maintain.
 1. **Test Debt** accumulates when you've run insufficient automated tests to provide the team confidence in the correctness of the codebase.
 1. **Infrastructure Debt** occurs when the infrastructure, observability, and supporting systems are not robust or have been poorly maintained, leading to difficulty scaling or deploying updates, or poor uptime and reliability.
-1. **Documentation Debt** results when There'sinsufficient documentation, or the documentation is stale/inaccurate, which can make it difficult for team members to onboard a project.
+1. **Documentation Debt** results when There's insufficient documentation, or the documentation is stale/inaccurate, which can make it difficult for team members to onboard a project.
 1. **Skill Debt** rises when the team members lack the needed skills to maintain or update the code or surrounding infrastructure.
 1. **Process Debt** accrues when the team is inconsistent in how it solves problems, leading to mistakes, delays, or increased costs.